Plato Writes about Socrates

 He is engaging in dialectic.
 In this practice, there is a questioner and a respondent.
 About an initial assertion the respondent has made, the questioner asks the respondent questions in an effort to get him to agree that he has beliefs that commit him to the negation of this assertion.
 This leaves the respondent in the following position.
 He can withdraw the initial assertion he made and thus admit he did not know that it is true, or he can try to preserve his commitment to the initial assertion by giving up one the beliefs dialectic has shown him to possess.

-When Euthyphro first sees he is in trouble in this dialectic with Socrates, he withdraws his assertion about piety and puts another in its place.
+When Euthyphro first sees he is in trouble in his dialectic with Socrates, he withdraws his assertion about piety and puts another in its place.
 The outcome, though, is the same.
 Socrates once again shows Euthyphro that he has beliefs that commit him to the negation of his new answer to the what is piety question.
 This repeats until Euthyphro gives up.

 What conclusions can we draw from Socrates' conversation with Euthyphro?